 The Library has two self-service copying machines, one on each floor.
-Additional copiers are located in the Student Lounge on the second floor of the Campus Center and in the LRC.
+Additional copiers are located in the LRC.
 Copying services are also available at the Leeward CC Copy Center, GT 104.

 Public Transportation

 The Mass Transit Lines, TheBus, runs several routes providing service to the College on a regular basis.
 Complete schedules may be obtained from TheBus by visiting the website, www.thebus.org